ropsutius/wsd2020/README.md

 # Web Software Development Project 2020

 Web service for reporting daily behaviour and viewing progress.
+The service can be found online at https://wsd-ropsutius.herokuapp.com/

 ## Database

-You can create the Postgres database using the following commands
+You can create the Postgres database locally using the following commands

 CREATE TABLE users (
 email VARCHAR(255) PRIMARY KEY,